-Since I had no influence on how fast life happens, I ignored it.
+Since I did not influence how fast life happens, I ignored it.
 I visited my folks on the farm and took Josh with me over the weekend.
 At Lenny’s bidding, I brought him on a day out.
 Introducing a man I had only been dating for a while to an impressionable boy is perilous terrain but it seemed like an appropriate time to assess whether they’d get along.
-I myself had kept from investing my emotions in the whole thing which unfortunately took more energy than I was comfortable with.
+I had kept from investing my emotions in the whole thing which unfortunately took more energy than I was comfortable with.

 I told Josh, “We’re going to hang out with mommy’s friend.”

 He asked, “From where?” because every time I introduced someone to him I’d say, “Come say hello to mommy’s friend from work.”
 Or school or the estate.

 I blanked.
 He didn’t yet have any concept of dating and I was happy to keep it that way.
 I asked him if he remembered Lenny from Bob’s birthday and brought up the motorcycle to distract him.
 He tried not to appear too excited even though his eyes lit up.
 Still, he lingered in the kitchen doorway asking endless questions about the motorcycle which gave his eagerness away.
 Finally, he got to the crux of his interest after several somersaults in the corridor, and breathlessly asked, “Can I ride the motorbike?”